 [ TOP ]

-It was not until the Civil War that anyone thought of "Vote by Mail voting."
-Although the new concept was not very successful during that period, it did enable soldiers and sailors to vote for the first time while on duty.
+It was not until the Civil War that anyone thought of "absentee voting."
+Although the new concept was not very successful during that period, it did enable soldiers and sailors to vote for the first time while away on duty.

-In 1896, Vermont passed the first statute extending the privilege of Vote by Mail voting to both civilians and military personnel.
-Most legislation pertaining to Vote by Mail voting has been introduced during wartime, when large numbers of eligible voters have been serving their country in the Armed Forces.
+In 1896, Vermont passed the first statute extending the privilege of absentee voting to civilians and military personnel.
+Most legislation pertaining to absentee voting has been introduced during wartime, when large numbers of eligible voters have been serving their country in the Armed Forces.
 Consequently, during World War II, Congress created a War Ballot Commission to help service members exercise their right to vote in the 1944 general election.

 [ TOP ]